 Cardiff Park Advisors: True Low Fixed Fees

-At Cardiff Park, our philosophy is that portfolio management fees should reflect the lower costs of passive and index investment management.
-We believe that advisor fees should be transparent, reasonable, and in accordance with what other professionals charge for their time in high-skill positions in the fields of architecture, engineering, law, medicine, and technology.
+At Cardiff Park, we believe that portfolio management fees should reflect the lower costs of passive and index investment management.
+Advisor fees should be transparent, reasonable, and in accordance with what other professionals charge for their time in highly skilled positions.

-Our fees for passive and index investment management range between $3,000 and $12,000 per year, or $750 to $3,000 quarterly, billed in arrears.
+Our fees for passive and index investment management generally range from $4,800 and $12,000 per year, or $1,200 to $3,000 quarterly, billed in arrears.
 Unlike most advisors, our fees are fixed.
 Practically speaking, this means our clients’ fees will never automatically increase based on growth of their portfolio.

 Our fixed fee is our sole source of compensation.
 This means that we do not accept fees or commissions on the types of Investments we recommend.
 We do not generate revenue by guiding our clients to particular fund families (12b-1) or brokerage custodians, nor do we generate fees through add-on services.